Iran–Pakistan gas pipeline: Timeline

 Discussions between the governments of Iran and Pakistan started in 1995.
 A preliminary agreement was signed in 1995.
-This agreement foresaw construction of a pipeline from South Pars gas field to Karachi in Pakistan.
-Later Iran made a proposal to extend the pipeline from Pakistan into India.
+This agreement foresaw the construction of a pipeline from the South Pars gas field to Karachi in Pakistan.
+Later Iran proposed to extend the pipeline from Pakistan into India.
 In February 1999, a preliminary agreement between Iran and India was signed.

 In 2004 the project was revived after the UNDP's report Peace and Prosperity Gas Pipelines by Pakistani petroleum engineer, Gulfaraz Ahmed, was published in December 2003.
-The report highlighted benefits of the pipeline to Pakistan, India and Iran.
+The report highlighted the benefits of the pipeline to Pakistan, India and Iran.

 In February 2007, India and Pakistan agreed to pay Iran US$4.93 per million British thermal units (US$4.67/GJ) but some details relating to price adjustment remained open to further negotiation.

 In April 2008, Iran expressed interest in the People's Republic of China's participation in the project.
 In August 2010, Iran invited Bangladesh to join the project.

 In 2009, India withdrew from the project over pricing and security issues, and after signing a civilian nuclear deal with the United States in 2008.
 However, in March 2010 India called on Pakistan and Iran for trilateral talks to be held in May 2010 in Tehran.

 On 4 September 2012, the project was announced to commence before October 2012 and be completed by December 2014.

-On 30 January 2013, the Pakistan's federal government approved a deal with Iran for laying the Pakistan's segment of a pipeline.
+On 30 January 2013, Pakistan's federal government approved a deal with Iran for laying the Pakistan's segment of a pipeline.
 On 27 February 2013, the construction of the Pakistani section was agreed.
-On 11 March 2013, the construction work on the Pakistani section of the pipeline was inaugurated by president of Pakistan Asif Ali Zardari and president of Iran Mahmoud Ahmadinejad.
-According with Javad Owji, managing director of the National Iranian Gas Company, the pipeline in Pakistan is expected to be constructed in 22 months with the participation of Iran.
+On 11 March 2013, the construction work on the Pakistani section of the pipeline was inaugurated by the President of Pakistan Asif Ali Zardari and the President of Iran Mahmoud Ahmadinejad.
+According to Javad Owji, managing director of the National Iranian Gas Company, the pipeline in Pakistan is expected to be constructed in 22 months with the participation of Iran.

 On 27 May 2013, Iranian deputy minister for petroleum, A. Khaledi, in a letter to the Pakistan government expressed concern over the delay in the start of the Pakistani portion of the pipeline.
 He said that after a government-to-government agreement between the two countries, they were supposed to select entities for the construction of the latter part of the pipeline.
 Pakistan still hasn't officially nominated Tadbir Energy and local sub-contractors to begin work on the Pakistani half of the pipeline.